Skip to main content

 1. CSS display inline

 The inline element takes the required width only.
-It doesn't force the line break so the flow of text doesn't break in inline example.
+It doesn't force the line break so the flow of text does not break in inline example.

 The inline elements are, for example: